To which language should you translate to localize in Canada?

 The Global Innovation Index captures the innovation ecosystem performance of 132 economies and tracks the most recent global innovation trends.

-Specialisation is measured using Revealed Comparative Advantage, an index that takes the ratio between Canada observed and expected exports in each product
+Specialization is measured using Revealed Comparative Advantage (RCA), an index that takes the ratio between Canada observed and expected exports in each product.

 Information channels Canada has a long history of public broadcasting.
 The Canadian Broadcasting Corporation (CBC) was set up in the 1930s in response to the growing influence of American radio.
 Broadcasting in French and English, CBC’s radio networks carry speech-based and cultural programmes.
 It operates two national TV channels and TV and radio services for indigenous people in the north.
 There are hundreds of licensed radio stations in Canada, many of them commercial.
 There is extensive take-up of multichannel TV.
 The broadcasting regulator rules that quotas of Canadian material must be carried by TV and radio stations.
 The media are free to present a wide range of views and opinions.
 Media freedom “has slipped in ranking due to government transparency issues and controversial antiterrorism legislation”, Reporters Without Borders said in 2019.